- UCAS course code

 Overview

 An intensive foundation course in Japanese for students with some previous study of the language and a level of knowledge equivalent to that obtained at the end of JAPA51011.
-Based on a core textbook, the course requires students to work on developing core knowledge of vocabulary, script and grammar and to utilise this in communication and as a basis for further study.
+Based on a core textbook, the course requires students to work on developing fundamental knowledge of vocabulary, script and grammar and to utilise this in communication and as a basis for further study.

 Pre/co-requisites